 Training New Staff

 Since emergencies can occur anytime without warning, it is essential to develop a policy to train all new staff on the various EAPs and their role within the EAP.
 As part of new employee training/orientation, give all new staff a copy of the EAPs and provide them a layout of the facility along with where all the emergency exits and escape routes are.

 New staff should be provided with important locations in the event of specific emergencies, such as where to take shelter in the event of a tornado.
 Identify multiple emergency exits since certain emergencies may make the closest exit inaccessible.
 If there is a chemical spill, for instance, staff should be trained to avoid exits near the area and find another way to evacuate the building.

 Change is constant.
 Keeping all EAPs current is a major undertaking, but is the only way to assure an efficient emergency response.
+EAPs should be reviewed and revised annually or more frequently as needed.
+Changes should be listed on the document.
 New hires, building redesigns, new programs, office changes, remodeling, and much more can all impact the effectiveness of an EAP.